Sonny Landham

-William M. "Sonny" Landham III (February 11, 1941 – August 17, 2017) was an American actor.
+William Marion "Sonny" Landham III (February 11, 1941 – August 17, 2017) was an American actor.
 He portrayed Billy Bear in 48 Hrs.
 (1982), tracker Billy Sole in Predator (1987), and 'Chink' Weber in Lock Up (1989).

 Early life and education

 Landham was born February 11, 1941, in Canton, Georgia, and raised in Rome, Georgia.
 He was half Cherokee descent, one-eighth Seminole descent, and speculated the rest as German, English, and Irish descent.
-He also stated he had Jewish heritage.
 Landham had at least one sibling, a sister, Dawn.

 He attended Saint Mary's Catholic School and Darlington School before playing football for a year at the University of Georgia.
 Subsequently, he transferred to and graduated from Oglethorpe University.
 After college, he did a stint in the U.S. Army, worked in an oil field, as an ordained Baptist minister, and a model.

 Career

 Acting career

 Landham studied acting for two years at Pasadena Playhouse before moving to New York in 1968 to pursue a career in acting.
 At the beginning of his acting career, Landham was an actor in pornographic films for financial reasons.
 He also posed for nude layout for Playgirl.
 He then became a mainstream movie actor and appeared in a number of Hollywood films, including The Warriors (1979) as a subway policeman whose leg gets broken by a baseball bat-wielding Michael Beck, 48 Hrs.
 (1982), Predator (1987), Action Jackson (1988), and Lock Up (1989).